 In its design and quality, the new Pavilion should be of the highest order: able to hold its own, and of its time, but respectful of the Castle and the historic setting; inspiring imaginative cultural programming, while raising the overall aesthetic and sensory experience of the Gardens.
 The design should be an original of international quality and significance creating an image that will, over time, come to be associated with Edinburgh.

 The project is being managed by the Ross Development Trust – a Scottish Charitable Incorporated Organisation.
-To enter the competition, competitors will need to fill out the online form and upload documents detailing their proposed team and experience.
-The deadline for this is 14:00 GMT Monday 13th March 2017.
+Please note that Stage One of the competition closed on Monday 13 March 2017.